 In Figure 3–1, a two-Tier procedure is presented to enable an appropriate method to be selected for estimating emissions from road vehicle tyre wear, brake wear and road surface wear.

-If these source categories (when combined) represent a key source, or disaggregated activity data are available, then the Tier 2 method must be used for estimating emissions, otherwise the Tier 1 method can be used.
+If these source categories (when combined) represent a key source or disaggregated activity data are available, then the Tier 2 method must be used for estimating emissions, otherwise, the Tier 1 method can be used.
 No Tier 3 method has yet been developed.

-However, for many national inventories it is probable that tyre, brake and road surface wear are not a key source, but that road transport combustion (NFR codes 1.A.3.b.i-v) is a key source.
+However, for many national inventories, probably, tyre, brake and road surface wear are not a key source, but that road transport combustion (NFR codes 1.A.3.b.i-v) is a key source.
 In these circumstances, the important activity data (vehicle-km for different vehicle categories disaggregated by speed) are required to calculate exhaust emissions.
 These are the same activity data as those required for the Tier 2 methodology presented here.
 Consequently, it is anticipated that no new activity data would be required for the estimation of emissions due to tyre wear, brake wear and road surface wear.

 Figure 3-1 Decision tree for vehicle tyre and brake wear and road surface wear